allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 </PropertyGroup>
 ```

-`StartupObject` is required in this setup because xUnit.net still generates its
+`StartupObject` is still required because xUnit.net still generates its
 own entry point.
 Omitting it will result in the `Program has more than one entry
 point defined` error or your entry point not being selected.